 The Takeaway

-While individual investors typically don’t have access to roadshows, you can still participate in the IPO market.
-Buying IPO stock can help you to diversify your investment portfolio.
+While individual investors typically don’t have access to roadshows, eligible investors may still participate in IPO trading.
+Buying IPO stock can help you to diversify your investment portfolio, and may present growth opportunities — but IPO shares are typically high risk.
 The key is doing your research to find the right companies to invest in as they go public.

 FAQ